-Top-up payments are to be calculated and invoiced quarterly in arrears.
-Top-up payments were required for all retrenchments (VBI capped at 100%), but for other exits only when the VBI is below 100%.
-Benefit payments exclude the amount of any insurance proceeds.
+Top-up payments are to be calculated and invoiced quarterly in arrears Benefit payments exclude the amount of any insurance proceeds.

-- c City of Melbourne also needs to contribute the amount of members' salary sacrifice contributions. - 7.30 It is very important to understand that each of the components of the funding arrangements is very dependent on the actual future experience of the COM plan.
+d City of Melbourne also needs to contribute the amount of members' salary sacrifice contributions.

+- 7.32 We also recommend that if the VBI reduces to 125% further actuarial advice be obtained to review the contribution holiday and determine whether contributions should recommence. - 7.33 It is very important to understand that each of the components of the funding arrangements is very dependent on the actual future experience of the COM plan.
 Consequently all contribution components are subject to regular review by the Trustee using actuarial advice and could vary from the current recommendations at any time in the future.
-The next actuarial investigation is due as at 30 June 2020.
+The next actuarial investigation is due as at 30 June 2023.